fluxtream/fluxtream-ipy/README.md

 If you are new to iPython notebooks, [here](http://ipython.org/notebook.html) is the main IP[y] website.

-You will need to install python and iPython notebook on your local system, run a local ipython kernel, and install a local copy of this notebook to be able to execute and modify the code below.
+You will need to install python and iPython notebook on your local system, run a local ipython kernel, and import a local copy of one or more of these notebook to be able to execute and modify the code.

 Install instructions are [here](http://ipython.org/install.html).
 At least on osx systems, you can start the server by going to Terminal and calling 'ipython notebook'.
 This will start a local web server and open a an IP[y] page talking to it in a web browser.